Rahul Tripathi: International career

 In June 2022, he was named in India's Twenty20 International (T20I) squad for their two-match series against Ireland.
 The following month, he was named in India's One Day International (ODI) squad for their series against Zimbabwe.
 In December 2022, Tripathi was selected to play for India in the T20I series against Sri Lanka.
 The following month, on 5 January 2023, Tripathi made his Twenty20 International debut for India at the age of 31 against Sri Lanka in the second match of the series at Maharashtra Cricket Association Stadium, Pune, he was dismissed for 5 runs in his debut innings.

-In the 3rd T20 International match against Srilanka, he scored selfless 35 runs off 16 balls, which includes 5 Fours and 2 Sixes.

-In the 3rd T20 International match against New Zealand, he smashed 44 runs of just 22 balls, which includes 4 Fours and 3 Sixes, with a brilliant strike rate of 200.